googlefonts/gf-docs/UpgradingExistingRepositories.md

 #### commit 5

 *Cabin.glyphs: The script **Test repo matches gf-checklist structure** was run.
-The script returned there were errors in the font file, fsType, copyright...
-These errors have been fixed in this commit.
+The script returned there were errors in the font file, fsType, copyright... etc. These errors have been fixed in this commit.
 I still need to fix errors in the txt files.
 We will proceed to run the script then fix any errors reported in an interative manner, until the script reports no errors.*
 ![alt tag](UpgradingExistingRepositories-report1.png)

 #### commit 6

-*CONTRIBUTORS: added, Test repo matches gf-checklist reported this file was missing.
+*CONTRIBUTORS: added, script reported this file was missing.
 The contributors were found by looking in the fonts meta data*

 #### commit 7